ti-community-infra/tichi/docs/en/plugins/size.md

 ## Q&A

-### Will it automatically add and remove `size/*` tags when I change my PR?
+### Will it automatically add and remove `size/*` labels when I change my PR?

-Yes, it will dynamically add and remove tags based on code changes.
+Yes, it will dynamically add and remove labels based on code changes.